Fife Flyers: New ownership agreed

 Fife ended the 2024–25 campaign with their worst record in the EIHL era, winning just five of 54 games (5-47-2), and faced an uncertain future as they searched for new ownership.
 However on the final weekend of the 2024–25 season, Fife confirmed they had an agreement in principle for new owners to take the club forward.

 On June 5, 2025, the Fife Flyers confirmed a North American based group had financed and installed a new management team to take ownership of the club, led by former New Jersey Devils draft pick and Cardiff Devils legend Max Birbraer who arrived as General Manager and President.

 Also arriving was the former long-time Managing Director and General Manager of the Glasgow Clan, Gareth Chalmers, who moved to Kirkcaldy as the Flyers' new Chief Commercial & Operation Officer.
 On 11 June 2025, the Flyers announced Jamie Russell as their new head coach and associate general manager.

 In June 2025, the Flyers also announced they would actively look to strengthen ties with Kirkcaldy Ice Hockey Club / Kirkcaldy Kestrels to provide a stronger development pathway for would-be players looking to progress through the ranks to the Elite League level.
 As such, Kestrels head coach Steven Wishart was appointed as Head of Player Development/Pathway alongside his existing coaching duties.

+However, Chalmers would resign from his post as Chief Commercial & Operation Officer in December 2025.

+More change would come to the Flyers before the season's end.
+In January 2026, GM & President Max Birbraer stepped away from his day-to-day operational role due to health reasons.

+The club appointed former Dundee United chairman Stephen Thompson as the club's new Chief Operating Officer, with former Dundee FC Head of Events John Brown joining as Head of Commercial.

+There were also changes to the ownership structure in February 2026, with co-owner Tom Avery ousted, amid a reported growing concern about a financial crisis at the club.
+Short-term funding was secured to stabilise the club's immediate future.

+The uncertain situation was compounded in late February 2026, as head coach Jamie Russell - who had taken on GM responsibilities after Birbraer's departure - tendered his own resignation, stating he could not "in good conscience" continue in post.

+In May 2026, Fife confirmed the appointment of former NHLer and ex-Nottingham Panthers and Milton Keynes Lightning coach Tim Wallace as their new head coach and General Manager.